vfile/vfile-reporter/readme.md

 ## What is this?

-This package create a textual report from a file showing the warnings that occurred while processing.
+This package create a textual report from files showing the warnings that occurred while processing.
 Many CLIs of tools that process files, whether linters (such as ESLint) or bundlers (such as esbuild), have similar functionality.